Note: this document is subject to change over time.

 Windows XP allowed changing the default MIDI output device under the regular audio settings.
 That part of the audio settings panel was removed in Windows Vista and later versions, although it was still possible to change the default output device through the registry up through Windows 7.
 The following programs wrap that functionality, providing a nice user interface instead of forcing the user to dig around in the registry.
 You may need to run the programs as an administrator to get them to work and/or reboot before changes will take effect.

-PLW MIDI Mapper
+PLW MIDI Mapper (Vista and 7 only)

 This is a control panel item that needs to be added manually.
 Placement of the file on 64-bit systems can be a bit tricky; sometimes it works right away when put in the right place, sometimes it doesn’t.